-The total annual compensation of our median employee as calculated under the Summary Compensation Table requirements for calculating total annual compensation was \$78,674.
-The total annual compensation for our CEO, as reflected in the 2022 Summary Compensation Table, was \$14,947,950.
+The total annual compensation of our median employee, calculated in the same manner as we calculate total annual compensation for purposes of the Summary Compensation Table, was \$77,946.
+The total annual compensation for our CEO, as reflected in the 2023 Summary Compensation Table, was \$14,832,272.
 A reasonable estimation of the ratio of our CEO's compensation to our median employee's compensation is 190 to 1.